gpuhalla/SpeechToText2TextToSpeech/README.md

 # SpeechToText 2 TextToSpeech
-A script to convert your voice into text, and play that text back with a text-to-speech voice
+A script to convert your voice into text, and play that text back with a text-to-speech voice.

 ## Requirements:
   * **NOTE:** Only tested on Windows, but should work on other OS's